 3 Min

-"We know that the LSAT is designed to measure a student's analytical reasoning, critical thinking, and reading comprehension skills, which are essential for success in law school," said Gene Suhir, LSAT Academic Manager at Blueprint Prep.
-"These skills can be significantly strengthened, but to do so requires leveraging proven strategies and top-scoring instructors who can help students get into the mindsets of the test makers.
-This form of LSAT test prep not only enables the student to process information like a lawyer would, but it's been proven that strengthening reasoning skills via LSAT test prep can help wire students' brains to think more like a lawyer.
-This is not the specific kind of reasoning that ChatGPT is innately useful for, although it can learn these skills."
+“These skills can be significantly strengthened, but to do so requires leveraging proven strategies and top-scoring instructors who can help students get into the mindsets of the test makers.
+This form of LSAT test prep not only enables the student to process information like a lawyer would but it’s also been proven that strengthening reasoning skills via LSAT test prep can help wire students’ brains to think more like lawyers.
+This is not the specific kind of reasoning that ChatGPT is innately useful for, although it can learn these skills.”

 “ChatGPT had not prepared for taking the LSAT and clearly showed skill gaps in the reasoning abilities that are relevant to law school,” said Matt Riley, CEO and Co-Founder of Blueprint Prep.
 “Even with its phenomenal ability to scrape the internet for existing knowledge, ChatGPT’s untutored scores would probably not get the bot accepted to a top law school, demonstrating the value of selecting a proven prep course to achieve high LSAT scores.”

-When asked whether it wished to take the LSAT again, ChatGPT replied, "As an AI language model, ChatGPT does not have a personal ambition or desire to pursue a legal career that requires taking the LSAT test."
-The bot did recognize, however, that taking an LSAT prep course "helps students improve their chances of success, gain expert guidance and support, and feel more confident and prepared."
+“As an AI language model, ChatGPT does not have a personal ambition or desire to pursue a legal career that requires taking the LSAT test.”
+The bot did recognize, however, that taking an LSAT prep course “helps students improve their chances of success, gain expert guidance and support, and feel more confident and prepared.”